 As alluded to above, networks built from boxes are complex and difficult to troubleshoot.
 I’ll illustrate with an anecdote.
 I used to work for a large software company that ran many online services.
 Over time, our core routers became cluttered from several generations of configurations and access control lists (ACLs).
 It got to the point where our network team had almost no idea which rules were still active.
 Their answer – which is probably familiar to anyone who has managed a legacy network – was to sequentially turn rules off to see which applications broke.

-Interconnecting multiple network devices can be messyBy contrast, SDN promises a global network view.
+By contrast, SDN promises a global network view.
 Functional complexity is managed at the network edge, while the core primarily focuses on moving packets.
 As Jennifer Rexford, one of the pioneers in the field of SDN, sees it, “SDN allows for network-wide visibility and control, which we've never had before.”

-Assuming the ideas discussed up to this point are of interest to you, how do you get started?
+From Theory to PracticeAssuming the ideas discussed up to this point are of interest to you, how do you get started?
 The answer is “it depends”.
 As with many technologies, what is and what is not SDN can be confusing.
 Some companies define SDN as a way to automate and configure their physical switches and routers.
 This is the approach many network hardware vendors have taken, and it makes sense in terms of their core competencies and existing customer base.
 Cisco, for example, continues to add SDN capabilities to its Nexus line of switches.

 Many software vendors, on the other hand, define SDN in terms of network virtualization.
 With this approach, the goal is to provide an abstraction layer that essentially commoditizes the hardware components.
 This follows the same path that server virtualization has taken.
 Virtualization leader VMware’s acquisition of SDN pioneer Nicira in 2012 made sense within the context of their strategy to deliver the Software Defined Data Center (SDDC).
-Within a year of the acquisition, VMware had combined elements of Nicira technology with its well-established network virtual switching to form its NSX product family
+Within a year of the acquisition, VMware had combined elements of Nicira technology with its well-established network virtual switching to form its NSX product family.

 The addition of NSX to VMware’s vSphere product line means that users and administrators can create, modify, and administer networks as easily as they can manage virtual machines (VMs) – without adding a lot of expensive network gear.
 The combination of VMware server virtualization and NSX network virtualization enables IT organizations to deliver services with the same agility and flexibility as the large public cloud providers.